alihusayni/tll-next/content/resources/blog/become-u-s-citizen-explained-citizenship-lawyer.md

 * The parents were married at the time of birth,
 * The U.S. citizen parent lived in the U.S. for at least five years at any time before the birth of the child, with at least two years after the age of 14.
 Those born to a U.S. citizen parent between October 10, 1952, to November 14, 1986, should also meet the above-mentioned criteria but there is a difference.
 The citizen parent must have lived in the U.S. for a minimum of 10 years, 5 years of which must have been after the age of 14.
-If you meet these requirements, you can apply for the U.S. citizenship certificate by filing*Form N-600, Application for Certificate of Citizenship.*The fee for filing this form is currently $1170.
+If you meet these requirements, you can apply for the U.S. citizenship certificate by filing *Form N-600, Application for Certificate of Citizenship.* The fee for filing this form is currently $1170.
 Those who are serving in the U.S. military are exempt from it.
-Click[here](https://www.uscis.gov/n-600)to submit it online.
+Click [here](https://www.uscis.gov/n-600) to submit it online.
 Need help with filling out Form N-600?
 Schedule an appointment to meet our citizenship attorney in Orange County, CA.
 [Get Started!](tel:+1-714-877-5840)